-I’ve heard from so many people about the back-breaking weeding they’ve either had to do growing up or in their own gardens – and I’ve made it my goal throughout the life of this blog to show that you can grow vegetables without a lot of weeding (you can see more on easy care gardening here, including my key no-till gardening method).
+I’ve heard from so many people about the back-breaking weeding they’ve either had to do growing up, or in their own gardens that I’ve made it my goal on AOC to show that you can grow vegetables without a lot of weeding (you can see more on easy care gardening here, including my key no-till gardening method).

-I grow corn, beans, and potatoes in large-ish permanent beds (10′ x 20′), and while I’ve written about theses beds within other posts, I felt there was a need for an dedicated post just on how to plant corn to be weed-free all season.
-There aren’t many things worse for a gardener than trying to find sprouting corn in a sea of weeds – and then trying to free the poor things from them.
+There aren’t many things worse for a gardener than trying to find sprouting corn in a sea of weeds – and then trying to free the poor things from them, right?

-While I am promising little to no weeds in the growing season, the weeds do come back each winter so that by March, the beds looks like the photo on the left.
-So, the first step is:
+While I am promising little to no weeds in the growing season, the weeds do come back each winter in these beds so that by March, the beds look like the photo above.

 - When you lift the plastic months later, you will find a pile of dead vegetation that you simply rake up and add to your compost pile.

-- Then spread a 2-4 inch layer of compost over the bed, without tilling.
-The only time I turn the soil are if I find areas with vole or mole holes – it’s my sad attempt to hinder their movement.
+- Then spread a 1-3 inch layer of compost over the bed, without tilling.
+The only time I turn the soil are if I find areas with vole or mole holes – it’s my sad attempt to hinder their movement, ha!

 - Add corn seeds 2-3 inches apart.
-Seeding fairly thickly like this is my trick to ensure an even corn patch – between corn’s often spotty germination and the birds, I had some empty rows before I started sowing this way.
+Seeding fairly thickly like this is my trick to ensure an even corn patch – between corn’s often spotty germination and the birds, I had some pretty empty rows before I started sowing this way.
 You do have some waste when it’s time to thin, but it’s worth it to me to have the corn beds full of plants growing at the same rate.

 - Thin the corn to 12-18 inches apart.
 Yes, you will be pulling sometimes lovely corn and throwing it away.
-If you’ve read here long, you know this pains me, but it’s the only way to get full sized stalks with full ears – the only way.
-And it’s better than empty spaces.
+If you’ve read here long, you know this pains me, but it’s the only way to get full sized stalks with full ears – the only way, trust me.
+And it’s a lot better than empty spaces.
 So bite the bullet and just do it.

-Now all that’s left is to water and watch it grow:
+Now all that’s left is to water and watch the corn grow:

 - Water with the soaker hoses for about 4 to 5 hours every 4-7 days deeply to encourage deep root growth (shorter watering every few days results in shallow roots and stalks that will topple when full of ears if a wind comes up).
 If in doubt, dig an inch down – if it’s moist, the corn has enough water and can wait for a day or more to be watered.